morrownr/88x2bu/Bridged Wireless Access Point.md

 -----

 11. Block the eth0 and wlan0 interfaces from being
     processed, and let dhcpcd configure only br0 via DHCP.
 ```
 $ sudo nano /etc/dhcpcd.conf
 ```
-Add the following line near the beginning of the file (above the first interface xxx line, if any)
+Add the following line above the first interface xxx line, if any
 ```
 denyinterfaces wlan0 eth0
 ```